-Cephalexin is an antibiotic that is used to treat bacterial infections in humans that are responsible for things like upper respiratory infections, and skin infections, as well as urinary tract infections.
+Cephalexin is an antibiotic for treating bacterial infections such as upper respiratory, skin as well as urinary tract infections.
 Most dog owners will likely be trying to treat their pet for a UTI with something like Cephalexin, and will have some left over from their last prescription and are wondering if it will work for their dog.

-But even though some vets will prescribe it for some dogs, this doesn’t make it safe for your particular dog, and trying to dose them using a human medication such as Cefalexin can often result in negative side effects that can cause them undue pain and suffering.
+But even though some vets will prescribe it for some dogs, this doesn’t make it safe for your particular dog.
+Trying to dose them using a human medication such as Cefalexin can often result in negative side effects that can cause them undue pain and suffering.

 If you suspect that they’ve got an infection that needs to be treated then this is cause enough to take them to the vet, or at least make a call to the vet’s office.

 The benefit of not treating them yourself and getting professional advice is that you’re off the hook as far as a guilty conscience goes.
 You’ll have the peace of mind of knowing that you did the proper thing for your dog, and if the situation does escalate you won’t have that feeling in the back of your mind that you may have exacerbated things by medicating them at home from your medicine cabinet.